 How to Get Around in Europe

-Most European countries make it easy to get around via train travel, which means you’ll only rarely need a car to see the best tourist sites.
+Most European countries make it easy to travel via train, which means you’ll only rarely need a car to see the best tourist sites.
 The European train system is ideal for travelers because it was built with people in mind rather than the transport of physical goods, which was the case with the American and Canadian rail systems.

 One of the biggest sources of income for many European countries is tourism, which means traveling throughout the continent is incredibly easy because everything is built around welcoming visitors.

-With a modest amount of planning, you can experience everything you want to see in Europe without any real complications or headaches whether you’re visiting the wineries of western Europe or sitting on a Mediterranean beach in southern Europe.
+With a modest amount of planning, you can experience everything you want to see in Europe without any real complications or headaches, whether visiting the Western Europe wineries or sitting on a Mediterranean beach in Southern Europe.

 However, it does help to know a little about Europe before you go, particularly if you want to see the sights like a local.
 Here are a few tips to consider as you draw up your itinerary.

 Don’t Try to See Every Country in the European Union

 Europe has thousands of years of history, and it’s easy to bite off more than you can chew by trying to see too much of it at once.
 If you can only spend a week in Europe, consider staying in a single country or adding a few major locations to your schedule.